Last Updated on June 26, 2025 by George Pavlopoulos

 Pricing

-The pricing starts from approximately 3 dollars/euros per month, and then the sky is the limit.
+The pricing starts at approximately $ 3 per month, and then the sky is the limit.
 No beginner blogger needs something expensive.
-If your blog sees insane amounts of traffic after a couple of years, you can consider upgrading your plan.
-But for the time being, the cost to start a blog on Bluehost is between 3 and 6 euros per month.
-Let’s do the maths: this translates from 36 to 72 euros per year.
+If your blog experiences an influx of traffic after a couple of years, you may want to consider upgrading your plan.
+However, for the time being, the cost to start a blog on Bluehost is between € 3 and € 6 per month.
+Let’s do the math: this translates to 36 euros per year.

 Domain Name